alan-turing-institute/trustchain/README.md

 ## Installation guide

 This brief guide is intended for experienced users/developers who want to get started quickly.
+See the [full guide](https://alan-turing-institute.github.io/trustchain/#/installation?id=installation-amp-usage) for more detailed, platform-specific instructions.

 #### Step 1.
 Install ION
 Trustchain delegates all DID method operations to a node on the [ION](https://identity.foundation/ion/) network.